JonathanDLTran/JonathanDLTran/README.md

 ### Hi there 👋, I'm Jonathan!

  - 🔭 I’m currently working on a toy compiler that targets RISC-V.
+ - 🌱 I’m trying to gain a deeper understanding about continuation passing style, while also trying to convert the core of the scheme language to CPS.
+Hopefully I can also implement call/cc.
  - 🌱 I’m currently learning the basics of formal verification by working through Volume I of Software Foundations.

 <!--